Empowerment Is An Inside Job

 What am I doing on the top of a fifty foot telephone pole you might ask.
 Well, I asked myself the same question.
-Now, I have to tell you this was not the first time I did this nor will it be the last.
+Now, I have to tell you this was not the first time I did this nor will it be the last I experienced empowerment.
 It all started about 20 years ago when I was at the end of my rope.
-I had been suffering silently for years with an eating disorder and a lot of emotional baggage that came from being sexually abused, that lead me to hurt myself in ways you could never imagine.
-I was even planning my exit strategy to leave this world until an incredible women lead me in a different direction.[quote align=”center” color=”#999999″]Therapy was like having a scab and having someone rip it off you and send you out raw to heal only to come back the following week to open the wound again.
-I spent many years opening wounds that never really healed.[/quote]
+I had an eating disorder and emotional baggage from sexual abuse, which led me to hurt myself in ways you couldn’t imagine.
+I was planning to leave the world until a woman changed my mind.

-Five emergency hospitalizations, tons of therapy, self-help programs, support groups, I was looking for the answer and only learning more ways to hurt myself.
-In a quest to feel whole, I was so smart that I almost missed the answers because they were so easy.
-In all the turmoil, I felt alone, lost, angry, sad, depressed, isolated, misunderstood, shame, unworthy, broken, not good enough, resentful, self-loathing, never feeling skinny enough, smart enough, pretty enough and trying to fit into other people’s models of what I should look like.
+Five emergency hospitalizations, tons of therapy, self-help programs, support groups, and I was still hurting myself.
+In search of wholeness, I was so smart I almost missed the easy answers.
+I felt alone, angry, sad, depressed, isolated, misunderstood, unworthy, broken, self-loathing, and trying to fit other people’s models.

 Today I can do anything I make my mind up to do.
 Imagine your possibilities once you decide.